 The DT5: a success model for Hamburg

 Naturally quiet, environmentally friendly, and fitted with walk-through, air-conditioned carriages – the DT5 has been impressive across the board ever since it made its debut in Hamburg in 2012.
 Its particularly strengths include its smooth operation, low noise levels, and modern interiors where passengers can walk through the entire length of the train.
 Each of the three 40-metre-long carriages offers 96 seats, 240 standing places and 2 wheelchair spaces.
 Complete with USB charging sockets and an infotainment system, they offer incredible service and comfort while on the move.
 The DT5 vehicles are especially known for their eco-friendliness.
-HOCHBAHN currently owns over 120 vehicles of this model type.
+In February 2023, HOCHBAHN completed the fleet with the 163rd vehicle of the type.